Mustard2/MustardTools/README.md

 - full and only compatibility with Blender 2.83

 ## Instructions

+- This is an early version!
+Be sure to make a backup of your work before using this model on it!
 - Install the addon as any other Blender addon (if you don't know how to do it, google it!)
 - Press N in Viewport, and find the "Mustard Tools" tab
 - You can find a very brief video tutorial here: